 We are a proud employer of apprentices across many of our departments, from our multi-skilled operatives, plumbers and painters and decorators, to our administration apprentices in our asset, HR, project and regeneration departments to name a few.
+It’s a common misconception that being an apprentice is just about ‘making the tea’ when it’s actually about being part of the team, providing a vital role in our business goals and progressing your own career path.

 As well as working closely with the local college, Petroc, to place apprentices in our employment we also have our own youth scheme where many of our apprentices have come through from youth club at a young age, to become senior youth club members, apprentices within the business and then onto full time employment with NDH.